plaid-ai/muse/README.md

 Tired of spending hours re-listening to lectures or deciphering messy notes?
 Muse aims to automate the tedious parts of note-taking, allowing you to focus on understanding and learning.
 Simply provide your lecture text (or audio in the future!), and Muse's AI engine will generate structured summaries, identify key points, and provide detailed breakdowns.

-## ✨ Vision
+## ✨ Vision: Structured "Vibe Coding" for Learning

 Our vision is to create an intelligent learning assistant that not only summarizes information but also inspires deeper understanding and critical thinking – acting as your personal academic "Muse".

-We are building this project with an **AI-first, human-oversight** approach, exploring new frontiers in AI-assisted software development itself.
+We are building this project with an **AI-first, human-oversight** approach.
+This embraces principles similar to **"vibe coding"** – where developers guide high-capability AI models like Gemini, Claude, GPT, DeepSeek to generate code and content rapidly.
+However, Muse emphasizes a **structured and responsible** approach: **human developers remain firmly in control, rigorously reviewing, testing, and *understanding* the AI-generated output before integration.** Our goal is to harness the speed of AI while ensuring quality, maintainability, and accountability, exploring the future of AI-assisted software development itself.

 We plan to offer:
 *   A robust **open-source version** (self-hostable via Docker).
-*   Potentially, a managed **cloud version** for ease of use and additional features (similar to the Dify model).
+*   Potentially, a managed **cloud version** for ease of use and additional features.

 ## 🚀 Key Features (Current & Planned)